Steven-Dawson18/cockapoo-cafe/README.md

 * Tester 2 - Thought the site was easy to understand and navigate.
 It was easy to sign up and they liked that they were informed that they had successfully signed up.
 Making, editing and deleting reservations was straightforward but found that the edit and delete buttons overlapped on the mobile device (This is highlighted in the bugs section and has been resolved).Leaving a review was easy but they couldn't edit or delete until after it had been approved.
 The menu was easily understood and moved between.
 They suggested maybe an extra feature to select and order the items.
 The contact page was nicely set out and filling out the contact form was straightforward.
 They liked the map feature at the bottom of the page.
 They liked that they were informed of all the actions.

+* Tester 3 - Gave the site a thorough test.
+They commented that they liked the look of the site and that the CRUD functionallity worked as they expected.
+They also tested to see if they could access other users update reviews through typing in different numbers in the url.
+This was found to work and therefore I have updated the views on reservation and reviews with a statement that checks that the user is the creater of the review/reservation and if not it will redirect them and flag a warning to them saying that the action is unauthorised.

 ## Deployment on Heroku

 This project was deployed through Heroku using the following steps: